Interim Legal Disputes Counsel – Construction

 McKenzie Douglas are representing a major global organisation that has European roots, they are well established and respected within the industry.
 They employ more than 150,000 employees and enjoy a fantastic reputation as both an employer and a provider (of their service).
 Their financial performance is strong; they are growing at a fantastic rate and have promising plans afoot.

-This position is part-time, ranging from 3 – 4 days a week but the employer is flexible and is open to full-time candidates.
-The post is based in Leeds but flexible working in terms of start times/finish times and/or working from home may also be an option.
+This position is a 6 month contract and part-time, ranging from 3 – 4 days a week but the employer is flexible and is open to full-time candidates.
+The post is based in London but flexible working in terms of start times/finish times and/or working from home may also be an option.

 You will be responsible for providing advice in relation to contentious construction matters, in order to aid commercial, cost effective and strategic company decisions.
 Disputes will be wide ranging, including defects, delay and disruption, adjudications and ADR.
 You can expect to handle standard suite contracts such as JCT contracts and PFI arrangements.
 During the process, you will frequently handle negotiations and commercial settlements but on occasion, you may refer to external counsel for adjudications, advocacy and complex / high level litigation.

 - Qualified Solicitor, 2 – 8 years PQE*

 - Personable, robust, confident and have a flexible attitude

 - PFI knowledge is highly desirable but not essential

 - Knowledge and experience of CDM regulations is highly advantageous

 Salary and Culture